Measurement for Improvement

 He has worked a patient safety consultant and an ACHS presenter running training programs in root cause analysis and patient safety.
 Prior to these roles, he was the Associate Director of Patient Safety at the National Patient Safety Agency (NPSA) in London, England where he led and managed clinical teams aiming to reduce preventable patient harm in health care across England and Wales.

-ACHS and ACHSI Members are entitled to a discounted registration fee.
-To apply member discount, please ensure your organisation is a current member of ACHS at the time of registration.
+Discounted fees are provided for ACHS and ACHSI Members and IA Affiliates.
+Please ensure your organisation is a current member of ACHS at the time of registration.
 If you are unsure of your organisation's membership status, please contact your Clinical Governance Unit.
-If member price is selected by a non-member, an invoice for the difference will be issued.

 Please note that registrations for this event are managed by Eventbrite which accepts payment with credit or debit card.
-We are unable to issue invoices outside of this system.
 Registrants will receive an automated tax invoice/receipt once they have finalised their payment.
 This can be used for reimbursement purposes.
+Please contact us at [email protected] if you require an invoice for your organisation to pay registration fees.

 The ACHS reserves the right to cancel any program.
-Full registration will be refunded if a program is cancelled or oversubscribed. *IF YOU WISH TO CANCEL* Cancellations received in writing by ACHS more than 7 days prior to the event will be accepted and all fees refunded less 10% (ex GST) of the total cost of the training.
-Cancellations received within 7 days of the event will not be refunded, however, transfer of your registration to another person is acceptable.
+Full registration will be refunded if a program is cancelled or oversubscribed.
+Cancellations received in writing more than 7 days prior to the event will be accepted and all fees refunded less 10% (ex GST) of the total cost of the training.
+Cancellations advised in writing within 7 days of the event will not be refunded, however, transfer of your registration to another person in your organisation or an alternative IA event for the same value is supported.

 If you have any enquiries, please contact us at [email protected]